What are tariffs?

 Review your investment risk tolerance and portfolio

-Discussions about tariffs could lead to market volatility.
+Market volatility has accompanied tarrif developments since early 2025.
+Although markets have shown resilience, the situation remains fluid.
 If this makes you feel uncomfortable, consider re-visiting your risk tolerance.
 Discuss this with your advisor to ensure your investment portfolio is suitable based on your ability to assume risk and your comfort with risk.

 Remain focused on your long-term financial goals.
 Your investment portfolio was built to help you achieve your unique financial goals.
 Stay focused.
 Don’t allow short-term political policies to distract you, even when politics dominate news headlines.